prashant1507/Automation-Framework/ReadMe.md

 -   Screenshots:
     ```
     passedscreenshot - to take screenshot of passed test cases.
 Accepts yes or no.
-    failedscreenshot - to take screenshot of failed test cases.
-Accepts yes or no.
-    skippedscreenshot - to take screenshot of skipped test cases.
-Accepts yes or no.
     ```
 -   `retryfailedtestcases`to re-run fail test cases.
 Accepts yes or no. Not recommended setting to set it as yes.
 -   Email details to send report: